Table of Contents

 - How many mL is in a cup?
 Answer: In between 227.3 and 284.1 mL.

 In case you have difficulties in coming up with the correct answers, then read our information once more carefully, right from the beginning.
-If that doesn’t help get in touch with us.

 Note that when it comes to cup measurement in mL, then it doesn’t matter which liquid or dry food is being converted, in contrast to grams to mL, where the density plays a role.

-Therefore, for instance, the conversion result for water is the same as milk.
 For the math, it is irrelevant which substance is being changed from one unit of measurement to the other.

-Milli (m) stands for 1/1000, and for liter the character l is used, lowercase or uppercase L. Thus, as abbreviation for milliliter, we have mL or mL, the latter is better for readability.
+Milli (m) stands for 1/1000, and for liter the character l is used, lowercase or uppercase L.

 On our website we mainly use mL, capitalized as ML in titles.